 - 1. Be allowed to continue his/her enrollment at the grade level commensurate with his/her grade level he/she was in at the time of transition from his/her previous school, regardless of age; - 2.
-Be eligible for enrollment in the next highest grade level, regardless of age if the student has satisfactorily completed the prerequisite grade level in his/her previous school; - 3.
-Enter the District's school on the validated level from his/her previous accredited school when transferring into the District after the start of the school year; - 4.
-Be enrolled in courses and programs the same as or similar to the ones the student was enrolled in his/her previous school to the extent that space is available.
-This does not prohibit the District from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the student in the courses/and/or programs; - 5.
+Be eligible for enrollment in the next highest grade level, regardless of age if the student has satisfactorily completed the prerequisite grade level in his/her previous school; - Enter the District's school on the validated level from his/her previous accredited school when transferring into the District after the start of the school year; Be enrolled in courses and programs the same as or similar to the ones the student was enrolled in his/her previous school to the extent that space is available.
+This does not prohibit the District from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the - available.
+This does not prohibit the District from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the student in the courses/and/or programs; 5.
+Be provided services comparable to those the student with disabilities received in his/her previous school based on his/her previous Individualized Education - 5.
 Be provided services comparable to those the student with disabilities received in his/her previous school based on his/her previous Individualized Education Program (IEP).
 This does not preclude the District school from performing subsequent evaluations to ensure appropriate placement of the student; - 6.
 Make reasonable accommodations and modifications to address the needs of an incoming student with disabilities, subject to an existing 504 or Title II Plan, necessary to provide the student with equal access to education.
 This does not preclude the District school from performing subsequent evaluations to ensure appropriate placement of the student; - 7.
 Be enrolled by an individual who has been given the special power of attorney for the student's guardianship.
 The individual shall have the power to take all other actions requiring parental participation and/or consent; - 8.
 Be eligible to continue attending District schools if he/she has been placed under the legal guardianship of a noncustodial parent living outside the district by a custodial parent on active military duty.